arshia96/C-ConsoleShop/README.md

-# FinoProject1_ConsoleShop
+● FinoProject1_ConsoleShop

- A ConsoleApp Shop With InstallmentPayment |
+● A ConsoleApp Shop With InstallmentPayment

+● C#, OOAD, SomeDesignPatterns, Lambda

- Run Solution With Host Project ! |
+● Run Solution With Host Project !

-Enjoy :)
+● Hope You Enjoy :)